Menu

 “Good Enough” by G Flip

-White hot rhythm runs head first into a tidal wave of melodicism as G Flip weaves her angelic voice into a tapestry of sonic malice in “Good Enough,” the new single from the critically acclaimed pop singer and songwriter.
-She tells her tale here with a lot of emotion, capturing a sense of her soul and casting a hypnotic spell over the vulnerable hearts within earshot.
-We follow her down the rabbit hole and find ourselves caught in the spinning blades that make up the girth of the percussion.
-The track freezes on the guitar riff, and she lays into the sizzling chorus with ease; if this is just a taste of what her live performances must sound like, then G Flip is bound to break into the mainstream with this latest cut from her discography.
+White hot rhythm runs head first into a tidal wave of melodicism as G Flip weaves their angelic voice into a tapestry of sonic malice in “Good Enough,” the new single from the critically acclaimed pop singer and songwriter.
+They tell their tale here with a lot of emotion, capturing a sense of their soul and casting a hypnotic spell over the vulnerable hearts within earshot.
+We follow them down the rabbit hole and find ourselves caught in the spinning blades that make up the girth of the percussion.
+The track freezes on the guitar riff, and they lay into the sizzling chorus with ease; if this is just a taste of what their live performances must sound like, then G Flip is bound to break into the mainstream with this latest cut from their discography.

 Instead of a big and bad guitar solo to follow the second chorus, G Flip tackles the transition between the song’s two acts with a divine vocal breakdown that harmonizes with the backdrop and makes it feel like the ground is slipping out from under our feet.
 This vacuum effect, whether intentionally created or not, is one of the best parts of “Good Enough;” it sucks us down a river of melodic bedlam that is both beautiful and tough as nails.
-A lot of critics might rush to compare G Flip to some of the other premier female singers emerging in American rock at the moment, but to me, that would be too dismissive of her unique skill.
-She has just as much persistence in her execution as any of her contemporaries regardless of gender if not more, and lets us have it at full force in this single.
+A lot of critics might rush to compare G Flip to some of the other premier singers emerging in American rock at the moment, but to me, that would be too dismissive of their unique skill.
+They have just as much persistence in their execution as any of their contemporaries regardless of gender if not more, and lets us have it at full force in this single.

 As quickly as it spilled out of our stereo speakers and took over the mood of the entire room, “Good Enough” comes to a stop instantly following its last chorus.
-The short and sweet style of this track makes it an easy song to play on repeat and get psyched up with, and while it doesn’t use any of the typical weaponry that pop gods of yesteryear might have required to produce a song, G Flip doesn’t cut any corners when it comes to imprinting her menacing musical persona on our brains.
-For only being slightly into her career, she shows us that she certainly has the chops to play with the heavyweights of her genre – and maybe even surpass their successes in time.
+The short and sweet style of this track makes it an easy song to play on repeat and get psyched up with, and while it doesn’t use any of the typical weaponry that pop gods of yesteryear might have required to produce a song, G Flip doesn’t cut any corners when it comes to imprinting their menacing musical persona on our brains.
+For only being slightly into their career, they show us that they certainly have the chops to play with the heavyweights of their genre – and maybe even surpass their successes in time.

 Mindy McCall